-Anthony Triolo joined the Rule of Law Collaborative (ROLC) as the Strategic Initiatives Director in November 2020.
+Anthony Triolo is Strategic Initiatives Director at the Rule of Law Collaborative (ROLC), which he joined in November 2020.
 He returns to ROLC after serving as the Senior Program Officer at Pathfinders for Peaceful, Just and Inclusive Societies where he led efforts to increase access to justice at the national level on a global scale.
 He also served in senior roles at various United Nations organizations and international organizations in Rome, Italy; The Hague, Netherlands; and Freetown, Sierra Leone.
 His expertise includes transitional justice, sustainable development, access to justice, and external/government relations.

 He has worked for several international criminal tribunals affiliated with the United Nations, such as the Special Court for Sierra Leone and the Special Tribunal for Lebanon.
 He served as an adviser to the Registrar of both Tribunals, an official appointed by the Secretary-General of the United Nations, on matters relating to external relations, political affairs, and fundraising.
 He also served as the Head of the New York Office for both organizations, liaising with the group of states responsible for the oversight of the Tribunals.